vippsas/dotnet-sdk/README.md

 ### Unimplemented parameters and properties

-The Vipps SDK offer typed request and response classes.
-These classes might not be up to date if you are on the bleeding edge of our APIs, or if you use features that are not generally available.
+This SDK offers typed request and response classes.
+These classes might not be up-to-date if you are on the bleeding edge of our APIs, or if you use features that are not generally available.

 #### Request

-All request objects have a property called "AdditionalProperties".
+All request objects have a property called `AdditionalProperties`.
 This is a dictionary that if set will merge with the request object.

-##### AdditionalProperties example
+**`AdditionalProperties` example:**

 ```c#
 InitiateSessionRequest initiateSessionRequest = new()